 When the device is preheating you should use this time to get ready.
 The most important thing you need to do is dress appropriately.
 When using a sauna blanket you need to cover your body in clothing from neck to toe.

 This prevents direct contact between your skin and the hot blanket surface.
 You should change into something loose-fitting that feels comfortable against your skin.
 Breathable materials such as cotton work well.
+For more, see What Clothes Should You Wear in a Sauna Blanket?

 • Sauna Blanket Insert